GaviTSRA/minlaunch/README.md

 It allows you to easily manage multiple installs of the game.
 Each of these instances can be a different version of the game and has its own save data, which prevents data corruption.
-This also allows running multiple instances of the game at the same without problems or having multiple save slots for the campaign.
+This also allows running multiple instances of the game at the same time or allows for multiple save slots of the campaign.

 ## Features
  - Multiple Instances